 We left Malaysia for the tropical islands of the Samui archapelago-Koh Pha Ngan and Koh Tao.
 Aaaaah the island life!!!
 We spent 4 days on Koh Pha Ngan, famous for its full moon parties.
 It was nice to relax since we were about 2 weeks past the last party.
 We had a great view from our bungalow out over Haad Yao beach.
 Great people, wonderful food and the snorkeling weren’t bad either.
 Koh Tao was another story because it was amazing!
 Great white sand beaches and four days of pristine scuba diving conditions.
 If anyone out there is interested in diving this is the place to go in Thailand to get certified for really cheap or for fun dives (about each including equipment).
 The backpacker scene on the islands is big.
 Most people have one injury or another, lots of exhaust pipe burns from mopeds, coral cuts from the sea and burns from the sun.
 Lots of people come for a couple of days and stay for months or years.

 The last night on the island we experienced the crazy sport of Muay Thai or Thai kickboxing.
 Let’s just say that we left from that night feeling a little shook up.
 Linda took a little while to get used to the violence.
-A bit of history: This sport was so deadly that it was banned in the 1920’s.
+A bit of history: This sport was so deadly that it was banned in the 1920s.
 They changed the rules and brought it back to make it more “civilized”.
-All surfaces of the body are considered fair game and you can use any part of the you body to inflict blows (elbows and knees are the favorite weapons).
-We saw 7 bouts that started with 13 year olds and worked its way up to the big guys.
+All surfaces of the body are considered fair game and you can use any part of your body to inflict blows (elbows and knees are the favorite weapons).
+We saw 7 bouts that started with 13-year-olds and worked its way up to the big guys.
 The last fight was a knockout with a haymaker kick to the chin.
 I could feel it from the stands!

 Bangkok is crazy!!!!!!!
 We arrived on the infamous Khao San Road to see drunk backpackers and Thais enjoying the end of the first Euro 2000 matches.
 Finding a decent place to stay was an adventure in itself.
 One of the places was so bad that the rats were running downstairs to get out.
 They ran right into Linda who was on her way up to look at a room.
 We didn’t ever see that room.
 Other than that, Bangkok is a nice city and the dirt is no worse than San Francisco.
 It helps that we have acclimatized to the heat by now.
 It’s hot here!
 We have been running around crazy getting visas and plane tix for the rest of our trip.
 Here’s our updated schedule for the rest of the trip: